The Link Between Familial Hypercholesterolemia and Heart Disease

 If you have FH, it’s important to work closely with your healthcare provider to monitor your cholesterol levels and heart health.
 Regular check-ups, including blood tests to measure LDL cholesterol, and heart tests like electrocardiograms (EKGs) or stress tests, can help ensure your treatment plan is working.

-Final Thoughts: Taking Charge of Your Heart Health
+Taking Charge of Your Heart Health

 Familial hypercholesterolemia is a serious condition that increases the risk of heart disease, but it doesn’t have to define your future.
 With early diagnosis, proper treatment, and a commitment to a heart-healthy lifestyle, people with FH can significantly lower their risk of cardiovascular problems and live full, active lives.